Ideal for Summer Season

 The time comes for you to depart from your luxury charter yacht tour of the Balearics.

-Before heading home there is a little time to explore Palma and to have one last traditional Spanish meal of tapas.
-Around lunchtime head back to Palma airport and start planning your next trip on a luxury charter yacht.
+Before heading home, there is a little time to explore Mallorca's capital Palma and enjoy one last delicious round of Spanish tapas.
+Head back to the yacht to say your final goodbyes before making your way back to Palma airport, and beginning to plan your next trip on a private yacht charter.

 *All distances are approximate